Haji Huud

-Haji Hud (1025–1142) was a prominent Muslim saint who migrated to India and settled there for propagation of Islam.
+Haji Hud (1025 – 16 October 1142) was a prominent Muslim saint who migrated to India and settled there for propagation of Islam.

 Birth and early life

 Haji Hud was born in 416 Hijri (1025 A. D.) in Khanfur near Damascus in Syria.
 His ancestry reaches to Imam Hussain ibn Ali through Imam Mohammad Baqir.
 His father Sultan Sayyed Avvana Subhani Abdullāh dreamed that he received a message from Mohammad that he would be blessed with a pious son.
 He was advised to name him 'Hud'.

 As King of Samarqand

 At a young age Haji Hud was excelled in the administration of Samarkand.
 He was fully responsible for all the duties as the king but most his time was spent in Ibaadat.
 In 444 Hijri, he dreamed that Muhammad told him to leave the kingdom and spend the rest of his life in the path of Islamic devotion.
-At the age of 28, he forfeited the throne and traveled to Mecca along with his associates.
+Aged 28, he forfeited the throne and traveled to Mecca along with his associates.